Inclement Weather Statement

 Before Little Elm ISD makes the decision to close or delay school, we considered numerous factors including: the safety of students, staff, and parents and the disruptions caused in the home when school is canceled or if there is an early release.
 Officials consider current road conditions and forecasts and are also in contact with neighboring district leaders to see what decisions are being made in the area.

-Winter Weather: If a decision must be made as to school closing or a late opening, announcements will be posted on the front of the Little Elm ISD website and on area radio and television stations; the district will also utilize the phone/email message system, Facebook and Twitter.
+Winter Weather: If a decision must be made as to school closing or a late opening, announcements will be posted on the front of the Little Elm ISD website and on our local television stations (WFAA, NBC5, ; the district will also utilize the phone/email message system, Facebook and Twitter.
 Otherwise, schools will be open as scheduled.

 When the threat of inclement weather exists, LEISD officials will drive the roads beginning at 4:30 a.m. to make a decision by 5:30 a.m.
 We also partner with the Town of Little Elm safety officials to monitor road and weather conditions/updates.
 When dangerous conditions exist we ask parents to listen to the news on the radio or television stations and to check the LEISD website or other news channel websites for potential changes in the regular schedule.
 Those venues are contacted and updated by 6 a.m.